justinfagnani/stampino/README.md

 The core of stampino is less than 200 lines of code.

-stampino keeps things simple by relying on standard HTML `<template>` tags, using `incremental-dom` and `polymer-expressions`, only supporting one-way data-binding, and letting the developers be responsible for when to re-render. stampino doesn't concern itself with custom elements, DOM and style encapsulation, or any of the other amazing features of Web Components, because that's what Web Components are for!
+stampino keeps things simple by relying on standard HTML `<template>` tags, using `incremental-dom` and `jexpr`, only supporting one-way data-binding, and letting the developers be responsible for when to re-render. stampino doesn't concern itself with custom elements, DOM and style encapsulation, or any of the other amazing features of Web Components, because that's what Web Components are for!
 It's great for implementing the shadow DOM rendering for custom elements.

 By using HTML `<template>` tags, stampino templates can be defined right inline with your HTML.
 Browsers will not render template contents, run script, or apply CSS.